-If a student tries to log in and gets an error message, they may have a JA login associated with their email.
-They can reset their password if they have forgotten it as long as they can receive email.
+Note: If a student tries to log in and gets an error message, they may have a JA login associated with their email.
+They can reset their password if they have forgotten it as long as they can receive email at the address associated with their login.